Import Guide

 Now break down this story into scenes:

-Paste an SRT file (subtitles + timecodes) from your TTS service into AI to auto-convert it into a scene CSV with timecode-based duration and English prompt columns.
+Paste an SRT file (subtitles + timecodes) from your TTS service into AI to auto-convert it into a new-format scene CSV with a scene column that groups subtitles, plus start_time/end_time preserved verbatim from the SRT.
+The new format lets multiple subtitle lines share the same image, displayed in sequence.

 srt_to_scene_csv_prompt_en.txt

-You are an SRT → Scene CSV conversion assistant for AutoFlowCut narration video production.
+You are an SRT β†’ new-format Scene CSV conversion assistant for AutoFlowCut narration video production.

 Input format (SRT):